Mississippi Social Work Licensing Requirements

 Social Work Associations in Mississippi

-- National Association of Social Workers, Mississippi Chapter – This organization provides information on licensing, continuing education, and many other informational areas.
+- National Association of Social Workers (NASW), Mississippi Chapter: Provides information on licensing, continuing education, and other resources for social workers in the state.

 Frequently Asked Questions

-Question: May social work students in Mississippi in their last semester of the BSW take the ASWB exam before graduation?
+Question: May social work students in Mississippi in their last semester of their BSW programs take the ASWB exam before graduation?

-Question: How many hours of clinical experience is required for the licensed certified social worker (LCSW) license?
+Question: How much supervised experience is required for the Licensed Certified Social Worker (LCSW) license?